hazrmard/hazrmard.github.io/content/about/_index.md

 +++

 Hi.
 My name is Ibrahim.
-I'm on the fun side of my PhD defense, and the not-so-fun side of a job search.
+I'm on the fun side of my PhD, and the not-so-fun side of a job search.
 I went to Vanderbilt University for my PhD and undergraduate studies.

 I am exploring full-time opportunities in research & applied science roles, with a focus on machine learning and controls.
 See my [resume](/resume) for more details.